Trade and health are closely related

-The power of business
+The power of business over trade and health

 Wealthy countries argue that moving towards free trade – meaning less government intervention – is the best route out of poverty.
 But despite the fine words of world leaders about trade liberalisation, many trade agreements actually put the needs of big business above those of the poorest communities.

 If developing countries stick together they can sometimes resist unfair deals, but with hugely varying economic strengths and interests, they are often picked off in smaller groups.
 This can lead to unfair trade agreements that undermine efforts to improve health and tackle poverty.